hyoyun-Kim/RP2040-AWS-v1/examples/AWS_IoT_HTTP/README.md

-# How to Test AWS_IoT_HTTP Example
+# How to Test AWS IoT HTTP Example

 ## Step 1: Prepare software

-The following serial terminal program is required for loopback test, download and install from below links.
+The following serial terminal program is required for AWS IoT HTTP test, download and install from below links.

 - [**Tera Term**][link-tera_term]